 - Zapier will only bring in a Web Link as the shortcut to the document in Practice Ignition, not the full document.

-- When using the Contact Email held in Practice Ignition as a parameter in Zapier, if this is a shared email address, it will use the client that has been set as the Primary client with Include in AutoFile (refer to Setting Filing Defaults for a Client).
-If none of the clients are set as the Primary, the document will not be auto-filed in FYI and it will go to the user's In Tray.
+- When using the Contact Email held in Practice Ignition as a parameter in Zapier, if this is a shared email address, it will use the client that has been nominates as Include in AutoFile (refer to Setting Filing Defaults for a Client).
+If none of the clients with the same email address are set as Include in AutoFile, the document will not be auto-filed in FYI and it will go to the user's In Tray.

 Note for Dropbox